College Graduates: You Could Retire with $4,426,000 By Saving $111 per Paycheck

 One of these mistakes is panicking when the stock market declines.
 I'm going to be blunt with you: It will happen.
 The stock market is merely an auction mechanism through which people buy and sell ownership in businesses.
 People are not always rational.
 Sometimes, economic conditions force them to sell when they don't want to sell.
 (Look at 2008-2009 when some companies collapsed as the owners of the shares were trying to avoid bankruptcy!
 Many of those people and institutions knew they were giving away their ownership but they didn't have a choice if they wanted to avoid having the furniture repossessed.)

-For example, there was one weekend in the 1980s when an owner of one of the best long-term investments in history, PepsiCo, saw 35% of his investment disappear in a matter of hours.
-Likewise, there was a four-year period between 2005 and 2009 when owners of The Hershey Company saw their investment decline on paper by more than 50% even though chocolate sales were increasing, on average, and dividends were growing.
-If you are unable to think about stocks or the index funds that hold those stocks rationally - and understand that just because the market declined, say, 25%, does not mean you have lost 25% of your underlying earnings power, you stand virtually no chance of enjoying this sort of outcome.
+For example, there was one weekend in the 1980s when an owner of one of the best long-term investments in history, PepsiCo, saw 35 percent of his investment disappear in a matter of hours.
+Likewise, there was a four-year period between 2005 and 2009 when owners of The Hershey Company saw their investment decline on paper by more than 50 percent even though chocolate sales were increasing, on average, and dividends were growing.
+If you are unable to think about stocks or the index funds that hold those stocks rationally—and understand that just because the market declined, say, 25 percent, does not mean you have lost 25 percent of your underlying earnings power, you stand virtually no chance of enjoying this sort of outcome.
 You'll do something stupid.

 My suggestion?
 Throw in the towel and pick another asset class that suits your emotional shortcomings.
 There is no shame in being honest with yourself.
 I am telling you this because I want you to be successful.
 I don't want you to lose sleep or have your blood pressure increase.
 If you're the type of person who is constitutionally not equipped to own equities, then don't own equities.
 Accept the fact you don't deserve the higher returns they generate over longer periods of time and be content with that.
 This should be perfectly obvious but it never seems to occur to some folks.
 What is your alternative?
 Guzzle antacid and lose your hair from worry?
 Why live that way?
 Life is too short to put yourself through that kind of misery.